aiidateam/AEP/999_dependency_management/readme.md

 To alleviate the issues that come with pinning requirements without sacrificing the benefits of providing a concrete environment for the AiiDA core package, we propose the [officially recommended dual approach](https://packaging.python.org/discussions/install-requires-vs-requirements/) for dependency specification:

-  1. The package dependencies are specified with the maximal deemed compatible range with liberal use of the [compatible release](https://www.python.org/dev/peps/pep-0440/#compatible-release) operator: `~=`.
-The dependencies are specified within the `setup.py` file (or equivalent) within the repository root directory; from here on referred to as *requirements*.
+  1. The package installation dependencies are specified with the maximal deemed compatible range with liberal use of the [compatible release](https://www.python.org/dev/peps/pep-0440/#compatible-release) operator: `~=`.
+The installation dependencies are specified within the `setup.py` file (or equivalent) within the repository root directory; from here on referred to as *dependencies*.
+Installation dependencies are not automatically generated, but must be managed manually by the DM.
+This also means that the DM must be involved for *all* changes to the installation dependencies.
   2. A specifically tested environment with all pinned requirements is documented within the `requirements.txt` file (or equivalent); from here on referred to as *pinned requirements*.
+The `requirements.txt` file must be re-generated whenever the installation dependencies are changed, prior to a release, and whenever deemed appropriate by the DM.

 The CI test pipeline for release branches is to be executed for both specifications.
-The first one to detect unexpected incompatibilities, the second one to determine the concrete set of tested dependency versions.
+The first one to detect unexpected incompatibilities with the latest release version of the dependencies, the second one to test against a well-defined Python environment a user could recreate in an isolated environment.

 This approach allows for more flexibility when installing the package into a given environment with either `pip install` or `python setup.py install`, but also provides users an option to install the package with a known set of tested dependencies, *e.g.*, with `pip install -r requirements.txt`.